jembi/openhim-webui/README.md

 OpenHIM WebUI
 =============

 This project is a web user interface for the OpenHIM project (https://github.com/jembi/openhim).
-It provides views and management of the trasaction log as well as monitoring statistics.
+It provides views and management of the transaction log, as well as monitoring statistics.

 See [screenshots](https://github.com/jembi/openhim-webui/wiki/Screenshots)

 How to run the web app
 ----------------------

 Note: you must have the OpenHIM setup and working for this web app to work.
-You can follow the instrucutions [here](https://github.com/jembi/openhim#readme)
+You can follow the instructions [here](https://github.com/jembi/openhim#readme)

 Install Dependancies: